SovereignCloudStack/standards/Standards/scs-0219-v2-kaas-networking.md

 An alternative to automatically created default network policies are API extensions that allow cluster-wide networking rules.
 Some CNI plugins have implemented such extensions, e.g. Calico's `GlobalNetworkPolicy` and Cilium's `CiliumClusterwideNetworkPolicy`.

-The Kubernetes Network Special Interest Group is currently working on an [official API extension](https://network-policy-api.sigs.k8s.io/api-overview/) to cover this functionality.
+The Kubernetes Network Special Interest Group is currently (as of June 2026) working on an [official API extension](https://network-policy-api.sigs.k8s.io/api-overview/) to cover this functionality.
 This API extension introduces the new `AdminNetworkPolicy` and `BaselineAdminNetworkPolicy` resources, which represent cluster-wide network policies with respectively higher or lower precedence than namespaced network policies.

 This API is also a good candidate for standardization because it consolidates a number of vendor-specific workarounds to limitations of the NetworkPolicy API.
-It has not been stabilized yet, so currently we can at most recommend CNI plugins where there is ongoing work to support these features.
+It has not been stabilized yet (v1alpha2 status as of June 2026), so currently we can at most recommend CNI plugins where there is ongoing work to support these features.

 #### Ingress API